-Farrah Fawcett was engaged in an action sequence.
+In particular, Farrah Fawcett was engaged in an action sequence.
 The life-long

-skeptic of the paranormal, diehard materialist, and staunch opponent of any theory or claim that
+skeptic of the paranormal, diehard materialist, and staunch opponent of any theory or claim

-scientific line suddenly felt a surge of superstition course
+the 'official scientific line' suddenly felt a surge of superstition course

 through her being.
-For the first time, she had a feeling shared by millions of others throughout the
+For the first time, she had a feeling shared by millions of others

-a splendid sense that events in the cosmos are synchronized and life is mysteriously meaningful.
-Sadly, that wondrously enchanting higher consciousness was long
+It was a splendid sense that events in the cosmos are synchronized,

+and life is mysteriously meaningful.
+Sadly, that wondrously enchanting higher consciousness

 project with the enigmatic patient he'd heard about.
 Lois found him to be more than

 aesthetically fitting for a mate so stunning; Lawrence not only matched, but exceeded,